bcgov/gwells/README.md

     SET DJANGO_DEBUG=True
     ```

+    Create a virtual environment.
+    `mkvirtualenv gwells`

+    Work within your virtual environment.
+    `workon gwells`

-2. Fork this repo and clone your fork:
+3. Fork this repo and clone your fork:

     `git clone https://github.com/<github-user>/gwells.git`

-3. Install dependencies:
+4. Install dependencies:

     `pip install -r requirements.txt`

-4. Create a development database:
+5. Create a development database:

     `./manage.py migrate`

-5. If everything is alright, you should be able to start the Django development server:
+6. If everything is alright, you should be able to start the Django development server:

     `./manage.py runserver`

-6. Open your browser and go to http://127.0.0.1:8000, you will be greeted with a welcome page.
+7. Open your browser and go to http://127.0.0.1:8000, you will be greeted with a welcome page.

 ## Deploying to OpenShift